Tuition, Fees & Financial Aid

 |Bloodborne Pathogen Insurance**

-*Bloodborne Pathogen Insurance is a flat fee charged once per academic year (starting in fall) and is only charged if the student is not covered by Student Health Insurance.
-This fee is not included in any totals, nor does it apply to non-matriculated students.
+**Bloodborne Pathogen Insurance is a flat fee charged once per academic year (starting in fall) and is charged if the student is not covered by Student Health Insurance.
+This fee does not apply to non-matriculated students.

 ***The Anesthesia Simulation Lab Fee is charged per term to students enrolled in the Doctor of Nursing Practice in Nurse Anesthesia program.
 This fee is not included in any totals.